theatlusproject/theatlusproject.github.io/content/articles/stewardship_tool.md

 Authors: Julius J
 Date: 2020-05-18 12:00
 Category: Resources
-Summary: Stewardship is a gift for God to help his people manage the money he has given us.
+Summary: Stewardship is a gift for God to help his people manage the money He has given us.
 Are you a part of the quarter of Americans who couldn’t afford an emergency expense greater than $400?
 Or would you have to borrow the money volunteering yourself for slavery?
 God commands us to live generously, and we limit ourselves through impatience, greed, and irresponsibility.
 Slug: stewardship-generosity

 Are you a part of the quarter of Americans who couldn’t afford an emergency expense greater than $400?
 Or would you have to borrow the money volunteering yourself for slavery?
 God commands us to live generously, and we limit ourselves through impatience, greed, and irresponsibility.